ballerina-platform/ballerina-dev-website/components/healthcare/code/healthcare-bbe/ai-pair-programming.md

 ---
 title: 'AI pair programming for your code'
-description: AI-powered coding assistants like Github Copilot knows Ballerina.
+description: AI-powered coding assistants like GitHub Copilot know Ballerina.
 Ballerina knows healthcare.
 Why do all the work?
 Let AI do at least half of it for you!
 image: 'images/health-ai-pair-programming.png'
 ---